 10. Remember the importance of self-care

-Self care is the first step towards healing, recovery and restoration after divorce.
-If you want to co-parent constructively, you need to be the best that you can be, physically, emotionally and spiritually.
-Co-parenting requires equal cooperation by both parents.
-If your spouse is abusive or unwilling to cooperate, you may need to take legal action or seek professional advice and counselling to find the best way forward for your own protection and for the wellbeing of your children.
+If your spouse is abusive or unwilling to cooperate, you may need to take legal action or seek professional advice and counseling to find the best way forward for your protection and the wellbeing of your children.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.